 Now, the full, official details are yet to be revealed and Microsoft are keeping their cards close to their chests on this one.
 You can probably expect to hear more as we get closer to the release date, which is currently set for Holiday season 2020.

-Until then, there's a lot of rumours floating around, and the latest one suggests that Xbox Series X could introduce a pretty impressive feature that would allow players to switch the console's operating system to Windows 10 and access their games library in Steam and Epic Games Store.
+Until then, there's a lot of rumours floating around, and that Xbox Series X could introduce a pretty impressive feature that would allow players to switch the console's operating system to Windows 10 and access their games library in Steam and Epic Games Store.

 This basically transforms your console into PC, meaning that you would get to play PC games on Xbox Series X. Now this is yet to be officially confirmed so just like any other rumour, leak or unconfirmed info, take it with a grain of salt.